Needless to say, there are dozens of jurisdictions and entities that make decisions impacting passenger and freight rail service in our region.

 Now retired Congressman John Olver (D-Mass.
 1st District) was instrumental in efforts to obtain $79 million in federal funding for the reconstruction of the Knowledge Corridor along the Connecticut River Main Line in western Massachusetts.

-And at the local level, Northampton Mayor David Narkewicz has been actively involved with every aspect of the return of passenger rail to the city since he was elected in 2011.
+And at the local level, former Northampton Mayor David Narkewicz has been actively involved with every aspect of the return of passenger rail to the city during his term which ran from 2011 until 2022.

 Federal Railroad Administration